EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 # Summary

-Energy flows through society enable economic activity and facilitate human flourishing.
+Energy flows through societal energy conversion chains (ECCs) enable economic activity and facilitate human flourishing.
-To understand economic growth and human well-being, the field of energy analysis evaluates energy flows from the primary stage
+To understand economic growth and human well-being, the field of energy analysis evaluates ECCs from the primary stage
 (coal, oil, natural gas)
 to the final stage